nebaughman/DriveUp/README.md

 In this particular case, DriveUp could be run again, and resumed where it left off with no further error recovery needed.

 Speculatively, the Google Drive API/SDK will discard any failed partial upload (eg, rather than including the partial file in your Drive).

+## Development

+DriveUp uses [Protocol Buffers](https://developers.google.com/protocol-buffers/) to save local user data (configuration and Google OAuth credentials) to a file (see `init` command).
+The format of this save file is defined in `creds.proto`.
+If these definitions change, they must be recompiled by `protoc`:

+> protoc --proto_path=src/main/proto/ --java_out=src/main/kotlin src/main/proto/*.proto

+This generates Java source files, which the DriveUp code depends on.

+> TODO: Use the [Protocol Buffer Gradle Plugin](https://github.com/google/protobuf-gradle-plugin) to make protobuf compiling implicit.

 ## FAQ